 Health Guide, herbal practitioner, natural therapist and Pukka person

 He has also been active nationally and internationally.
 He is a Cambridge medical sciences graduate who was at the forefront of the development of complementary medicine from its beginning, being the first Chair of the Council for Complementary and Alternative Medicine, and founder trustee of the Research Council for Complementary Medicine, both from 1983.
-In 1985 he worked with Sir James Watt, President of the Royal Society of Medicine, to organise their ground-breaking Colloquia on Complementary Medicine, attended by the Prince of Wales, and in 1987 co-founded the Centre for Complementary Health Studies at the University of Exeter, the first ever such university centre.
+In 1985 he worked with Sir James Watt, President of the Royal Society of Medicine, to organise their ground-breaking Colloquia on Complementary Medicine, attended by HRH the Prince of Wales, and in 1987 co-founded the Centre for Complementary Health Studies at the University of Exeter, the first ever such university centre.
 In 1996 the Prince of Wales asked Simon to co-chair the Regulatory Committee of his new Foundation for Integrated Health and in 1999-2000 he was Special Advisor to the House of Lords Select Committee report on Complementary and Alternative Medicine, which was quickly accepted by the Government.
 In 2003 Simon co-ordinated the first integrated medicine course at a UK medical school, at the Peninsula School of Medicine (now Exeter Medical School).
 He has published in many peer-reviewed scientific journals, including double-blind clinical trials, and has supervised ten successful doctorate theses.

-From 2008-11 Simon co-ordinated a major Department of Health project ‘Integrated Self Care in Family Practice’ with Dr Michael Dixon’s practice in Cullompton Devon, the Bromley by Bow Centre in Tower Hamlets, The Peninsula Medical School and Westminster University, to pioneer social prescription and create a resource for self care (currently being revised for relaunch in early 2019).
-He is a Fellow of the Royal Society of Medicine and has been listed in Who’s Who since 2013.
+From 2008-11 Simon co-ordinated a major Department of Health project ‘Integrated Self Care in Family Practice’ with Dr Michael Dixon’s practice in Cullompton Devon, the Bromley by Bow Centre in Tower Hamlets, Peninsula School of Medicine and Westminster University, to pioneer social prescription and create a resource for self care, now relaunched as Our Health Directory.